 We understand that coming to church for the first time can feel quite intimidating.

 Even for a seasoned church-goer, a new church throws up all sorts of questions.
-Well, here we try to answer those questions and above all let you know that you’ll be made welcome at St George’s.
+Well, here we try to answer those questions and above all let you know that you’ll be made welcome at Saint George’s.

 We hope you will find the information on this website helpful but if there’s something you need to know that you can’t find, please let us know.